Rosa's weight loss story

 Writing about it

-When I started WW, I also started a blog on the Weight Watchers website.
-It really helped me reach Goal.
+When I started WW, I also started a blog, It really helped me reach Goal.
 When I made bad choices I’d feel so bad about myself that I’d go online and blog about it.
 I’d wonder why I couldn’t just eat the right foods, make the right choices and keep within my points.
 The community was so supportive, though, they’d ask me why I was beating myself up, and it made me realise that I’m only human!
 We all make mistakes.
 Reflection is one of the most important things you can do when you slip up and blogging helped me reflect.
 I’d look at what went wrong and ask myself what I could do to get through it next time.